davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 The company's been acquired.
 That's great!
 New ownership doubles down on the product line.
 Now, Massive Events needs to integrate with a suite of five other products serving multiple verticals, with Events for Nonprofits, Education, Entertainment, and Sports.
 Each vertical demands a comprehensive configuration, with different packages and configuration.
 What does the team do about their delivery strategy?

 - Should they build out five new TSOs, to represent the deliverable state of the product with each of those other applications?
 - What about customers that fall in more than one vertical, like a higher education customer that also does sports events?
-That use case requires yet another configuration.
+That use case requires yet another configuration to meld those two vertical configurations.
 It starts to look like quite a lot of TSOs.
 - What about Solution Engineering and QA - will they still need their own, separate TSOs for demo configurations?

 Suddenly the Massive Events team, instead of updating _one_ org every release, is making the same changes in half a dozen, or a dozen, orgs.
 There's no way to share that work.
 They've just got to repeat it over and over again.
 Humans make mistakes.
 Tight deadlines result in one-off changes in this org or that org.
 Different stakeholders aren't aligned on the best approaches.
 State drifts.
 The documentation does not match.
 Massive Events is spending tons of time that could be used to create value updating all these orgs, and answering questions about all these orgs.
 Customer cases start to pile up with issues in this TSO or that TSO or their orgs that don't match the TSO or the documentation.